Florida Probate, Trust & Guardianship Litigation

 At the most basic level, the difference between revocable and irrevocable trusts lies in the flexibility to alter or terminate the trust:

 • Revocable Trusts: Also known as “living trusts,” these allow the trustor to maintain control over the assets and make changes or dissolve the trust at any point during their lifetime.
+Even though revocable, Florida law may require compliance with the terms of the trust for amendment or revocation.

 • Irrevocable Trusts: Once established, these trusts cannot be changed or revoked.
 They typically offer better protection from creditors and can provide tax benefits, but they also mean the trustor relinquishes control over the assets placed in the trust.